Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Introduction

-In this paper we will (i) provide additional evidence for the \xx by expanding the experiments in \cite{Herman84, Hani85, mahmassani1990network} to all grid network topologies, (ii) unveil additional properties such as loss of symmetry, overlapping and detaching, and (iii) analyze how these properties affect the performance of machine learning methods applied to signal control.
-Towards this end, the remainder of the paper is organized as follows.
+In this paper we (i) provide additional evidence for the \xx by expanding the experiments in \cite{Herman84, Hani85, mahmassani1990network} to all grid network topologies, (ii) unveil additional properties such as loss of symmetry, overlapping and detaching, and (iii) analyze how these properties affect the performance of machine learning methods applied to signal control using both the kinematic wave model (in the main text) and the off-the-shelf simulation model SUMO \cite{SUMO2012} (in the appendix). \minor{Towards} this end, the remainder of the paper is organized as follows.
 We start with the background section on the MFD, DRL and a survey of related work.
 Then, we define the problem setup and apply it to a series of experiments that highlight the main properties found here.
 Finally, the paper concludes with a discussion and outlook section.